Join

 Training

 Training takes place in the Stevenson Building, in the Activity Hall and Studios 2 & 3.
-All required specialist equipment is available to borrow from the club at no charge, you'll only need to bring a sports top, long leggings or tracksuit bottoms, sports shoes and water!
+All required specialist equipment is available to borrow from the club for free, you'll only need to bring a sports top, long leggings or tracksuit bottoms, sports shoes and water!

-See below, or the Club Sport Training Timetable for training times:
+See below, or the Club Sport Training Timetable for training times for the upcoming semester (w/b 22nd September):

 Insurance